 Since then the open-source browser has built a worldwide market share of about 15 percent, according to estimates, and as high as 30 percent in some European markets.
 Mozilla says it now has 125 million Firefox users worldwide.

-In a blog posting Monday, Baker said she’d been thinking for some time about the best way to use her time and about which of her duties could be handled equally well by someone else.
+blog posting Monday, Baker said she’d been thinking for some time about the best way to use her time and about which of her duties could be handled equally well by someone else.
 Those duties, it turns out, are the day to day management of Mozilla’s software, while Baker sees a wider role for herself in improving the Web experience for end users.

 “I have a vision of the Internet and online life and a positive user experience — and of Mozilla’s role in creating these — that is far broader than browsers, e-mail clients and even technology in general,” she wrote.